AnnaSenent/Topic-Modeling-with-LDA/README.md

 ### Dataset

 I used the [20 newsgroups](http://qwone.com/~jason/20Newsgroups/) dataset.
-In the script () I prepare the dataset for later use.
+In the script prepare_dataset.py I prepare the dataset for later use.

 ### Preprocessing

-Using the functions preprocess and lemmatize from the script (), I cleaned the text and created a new csv file in ()
+Using the functions _preprocess_ and _lemmatize_ from the script utils.py, I cleaned the text and created a new csv file in preprocessing.py.

 ### Building the LDA models

+I created the function lda_model (utils.py), which

 ### Perplexity and coherence scores